kabirsachdev7/cse15l-lab-reports/lab5.md

 $ touch -t 199708070230 written_2/

 ```
-This command will set the access time of "written_2" to August 7, 1997, at 2:30 AM.
+This command also uses the "-t" option to set a custom timestamp, this time for the directory "written_2".
+The timestamp specified is "199708070230", which represents August 7, 1997, at 2:30 AM.
+Since this command only specifies a directory and not a specific file, the access time for the directory will be updated, but not the modification time.
+After running this command, the access time of "written_2" will be set to the specified timestamp.

 Source: https://shapeshed.com/unix-touch/
 ---